centreon/centreon-plugins/doc/en/developer/plugins_global.md

 * option2 : String value with default value "value1"
 * option3 : Boolean value

+> **TIP 1** : Options are boolean as default and string if set ":s", no other type are allowed in this argument descriptions.
+The actual type of the argument, if it is other than a string, can be checked and interpreted in ```check_option()``` function defined below.

-> **TIP** : You can have more informations about options format here: http://perldoc.perl.org/Getopt/Long.html
+> **TIP 2** : You can have more informations about options format here: http://perldoc.perl.org/Getopt/Long.html

 The mode can have a **check_options** method to validate options: